 - Review the execution plan and look for common red flags such as Merge Join Cartesian operation, full table scans, index full scan, bitmap from/to conversion, and so on.

 - Implement additional indexes if appropriate.
 BMC provides indexes out of the box.
 However, there might be cases where additional indexes are required based on the way the application is configured and used.
 Typically these requirements are documented in product manuals.

 Tuning an SQL database

-- Set PARAMETERIZATION option to FORCED for the AR System database.
-For more information see, Improving performance with parameterization
+- Set PARAMETERIZATION option to SIMPLE for the AR System database.

 - Set the SQL Server MAXDOP option to the appropriate value.